Judgement and Sincerity

 Saul (who later was called Paul) was “sincere” in his persecution of Christ’s children, and even did what he did to oppose it “in all good conscience.”
 But he admitted that he was sincerely wrong (Acts 23:1; 22:19-20; Galatians 1:13; 1 Corinthians 15:9), and God allowed him to lose his sight for a season to help him realize his sin (Acts 9:3-9).

 Sincerity alone is not enough.
-Christ stated: “Not everyone that saith unto me, ‘Lord, Lord,’ shall enter into the kingdom of heaven; but he that doeth the will of my Father who is in heaven” (Matthew 7:21).
+Christ stated: “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (Matthew 7:21).
 Faith in God must accompany works for “faith, if it hath not works, is dead, being alone” (James 2:17).
-And it is equally true that works unaccompanied by a sincere and living faith are also “dead” (Heb.
-11:6).
+And it is equally true that works unaccompanied by a sincere and living faith are also “dead” (Hebrews 11:6).

 Jesus wants a relationship with His children that goes beyond good intentions.
 He said: “This people honoreth me with their lips, but their heart is far from me.
 But in vain do they worship me, teaching as their doctrines the precepts of men” (Matthew 15:8-9).
 Sincerity alone is unfruitful.
 Sincerity will not pass a school test.
 Actions must accompany the intentions.